bonifield/scoper/README.md

 print(ss.colors()) # single colorized string
 print(ss.json()) # single JSON string
 ```
-- ScoperSingle: loop over a Python list "inputUrls" and process them one at a time for either "inside-scope" or "ouside-scope" status
+- ScoperSingle: loop over a Python **list structure "inputUrls" consisting of URLs** and process them one at a time for either "inside-scope" or "ouside-scope" status
 ```
 for i in inputUrls:
 	sss = ScoperSingle(c, i) # note "c" is the config loaded above